The Cancer Center at Northeast Georgia Medical Center offers the latest, state-of-the-art treatment in gynecologic oncology, including:

 - Carcinoma of the uterus, ovaries, cervix, vagina, vulva

 - Other gynecologic diseases

-The gynecologic oncologists manage the patient’s surgery and chemotherapy treatment, while working closely with other specialists to ensure the patient has the highest quality medical care.
-A team approach includes:
+Gynecologic oncologists manage a patient’s surgery and chemotherapy treatment, while working closely with other specialists to ensure the patient has the highest quality medical care.
+Our team approach includes: